Catholic Videographer Jobs: Unearthing Similar Opportunities

 1. The Eternal Struggle with Lighting

 Church interiors are beautiful but notoriously dim.
-Equalizing the warm glow of candles with the need for crisp video can be a technical nightmare.
+Balancing the warm glow of candles with the need for crisp video can be a technical nightmare.
 Many videographers pray for good natural light before every event.

 2. Working with Reverence